weinkauf/Persistence1D/README.md

-Persistence1D is a class for finding local extrema and their persistence in one-dimensional data.
+﻿Persistence1D is a class for finding local extrema and their persistence in one-dimensional data.
 Local minima and local maxima are extracted, paired, and sorted according to their persistence.

 The code runs in O(n log n) time, where n is the number of input points.

-The download package comes with extensive documentation and examples.
+The package supports C++, Python, and Matlab and comes with extensive documentation and examples.

 Project homepage: http://www.csc.kth.se/~weinkauf/notes/persistence1d.html